clojure-emacs/cider/doc/basic_usage.md

-The only requirement to use CIDER is to have a nREPL server to which it may connect.
+The only requirement to use CIDER is to have an nREPL server to which it may connect.
 Many Clojurians favour the use of the Leiningen or Boot tools to start an nREPL server, but the use of Leiningen or Boot is not a prerequisite to use CIDER (however, it *is* required if you want to use the `cider-jack-in` command).